 More about Robyn

-In addition, I often hear that children/teens feel like they develop their own voice and opinions and learn how to communicate their needs more effectively.
-Some say that they feel more understood and accepted in their home life.
-This greater sense of security and connection in their relationships, allows children the ability to be more confident in academics, peer relationships and pursuing areas of interest.
+I often hear that children/teens feel like they develop their own voice and opinions and learn how to communicate their needs more effectively.
+Some say that they feel more understood, encouraged and accepted in their own lives.
+This greater sense of security and connection in their relationships, allows them the ability to be more confident in academics, peer relationships and pursuing areas of interest.
 Most importantly, as they mature, they develop the ability to ask for help when needed but also how to self regulate.

 Additional Training at: